Nathancecixx/HomeLab/README.md

 ## License

 This project is licensed under the **MIT License** — add a `LICENSE` file with the full text if you haven’t already.

----

-**You’re ready to roll.** Stand up the storage pool first (mergerfs + SnapRAID), point services at `/srv/storage`, start the VPN and dashboard, then flip on Bitcoin Core or Nextcloud whenever you want—everything is optional.